 We have the dirty dozen and clean fifteen list, but despite the organic label, produce still has some level of gunk coated on it.
 Organic farms will use allowed pesticides.
 But I’m also talking about plain ole dirt.
-In that dirt we find bugs, parasites, bacteria, and other toxic residue.
+In that dirt, we find bugs, parasites, bacteria, and other toxic residues.

-Strawberries are one of the fruits that needs to be cleaned right before you eat them.
-If you clean them and store them, you may end up with mushy strawberries.
-Same goes for other berries, mangoes, peaches, pears, eggplants, and tomatoes.
-Fruits and vegetables with softer outer layers are typically best washed right before use.
+There are fruits and vegetables that need to be cleaned right before you eat them.
+If you clean them and store them, you may end up with mushy produce.
+Rule of thumb, if it has a soft outer layer, wash it before you eat them.

-Buying a natural produce wash from the store can be a little pricy.
 To save on money there are several options of making your own produce wash with ingredients you already have.
-One of my favorite methods is using apple cider vinegar.
+One of my favorite methods using apple cider vinegar fruit wash.

 Apple cider vinegar is one of those miracle ingredients.
 You can clean the counters, soak your grains, make salad dressing, detox your body, keep heartburn at bay, and even remove moles.
 Plus, you can make it yourself from apple scraps.

-The steps to cleaning produce in apple cider vinegar are very simple.
+The steps to cleaning produce in apple cider vinegar fruit wash are very simple.

 - Agitation is key.
 Make a point to stir the produce a time or two while soaking.